 Because agents are perfectly positioned to know what customers want and more importantly, need, they have a prime opportunity to suggest other products or services that a customer may benefit from.

 But it has to be done right so that the customer doesn’t feel that you’re trying to squeeze more money from them.
 By getting to know the customers’ pain points, your agents will be able to organically but strategically make product recommendations that provide the most value and deepen relationships with customers.

 3. EDUCATING CUSTOMERS

-Customer support agents not only resolve issues, they have to educate customers on what happened, why it happened, and how to prevent it.
+Support agents not only resolve issues, but they also have to educate customers on what happened, why it happened, and how to prevent it.

 This includes distilling complex technical information into digestible, clear instructions that help customers resolve their issues quickly.
 This can also mean crafting comprehensive, well-structured knowledge base articles to cater to customers who prefer self-service support.